In the guide

-You must provide the additional information about arrangements for delivery, and the details of how to return goods, before the contract is made (that is, before the consumer has purchased the goods).
+You must provide the additional information about arrangements for delivery, and the details of how to return goods, before the contract is made (in other words, before the consumer has purchased the goods).
 If those arrangements are unusual, then they must be explained to the consumer before any transactional decision is made.Back to top

-Delivery locations, including the Highlands & other outlying areas of the UK
+Delivery locations, including the Highlands and other outlying areas of the UK

 Some traders make the same charge for delivery to any customer, regardless of where that customer lives or where the goods are to be delivered.
 Other traders charge different rates depending on the delivery location, or in some cases they exclude certain locations from delivery.

 You must not mislead consumers about the locations to which goods can be delivered, either for a certain price - including 'free' delivery - or at all.
 You must therefore take care to describe delivery locations or zones correctly.

 If a consumer sees delivery advertised to 'the UK', they are entitled to assume that this means the whole of the UK, and not just part of it.
 Unless you clearly inform them otherwise, they are entitled to assume that it includes the whole of Scotland, Northern Ireland and islands that are not part of mainland Great Britain.
 Some common location descriptions used by traders are explained below.

 |UK / United Kingdom||the whole of England, Scotland, Wales and Northern Ireland, including mainland and all islands, and including Scottish Highlands|

 |GB / Great Britain||the whole of England, Scotland and Wales, including mainland and all islands, and including Scottish Highlands|